 How do you manage risks and opportunities?

-Neither is there any mention of a comprehensive risk management system, for example based on the ISO 31000 standard, nor of a formal risk management process.
+Neither is there any mention of a comprehensive risk management system, e.g. based on the ISO 31000 standard, nor of a formal risk management process.
 Nor are there any requirements in ISO 9001 regarding specific methods to be used for risk identification or risk assessment.

 Otherwise, the following applies: